coleygroup/openretro/README.md

 ## Option 2.
 Using Conda (not recommended; WIP)
 Please contact Zhengkai (ztu@mit.edu) if you have an urgent need for non-Docker environments.
-We recommend using Docker in general because some models have dependencies that are platform specific (e.g. requiring reasonably new G++ for compilation) which we can help you handle inside Docker.
+We recommend using Docker in general because some models have platform-specific dependencies (e.g. requiring reasonably new G++ for compilation) which we can help you handle inside Docker.

 # Benchmarking in Docker
-Please rebuild the Docker before running if there is any change in code.
+Note: please rebuild the Docker before running if there is any change in code.

 ## Step 1/3
 Prepare the raw atom-mapped .csv files for train, validation and test.